yyf20001230/frank_yang/README.md

 I deeply believe in human ingenuity and the potential of Artificial Intelligence.
 10 years from now, I want to be a computer vision scientist, immersing myself in a pioneering industry capable of pushing the limit of autonomous driving.

-Please see my [CV] for a full list of work, teaching, and other experiences.
+Please see my <a href="/frank_yang/assets/pdf/frank_cv.pdf">CV</a> for a full list of work, teaching, and other experiences.

 ## Publications